theypsilon/display-sim/README.md

 Demo at [theypsilon.github.io/crt-3d-sim](https://theypsilon.github.io/crt-3d-sim).

-Testing Rust with WebAssembly for first time was a great learning experience of both.
+Testing Rust with WebAssembly for first time was a great learning experience.